scripting/xml-rpc/readme.md

 ### Client for the browser

-The core file for the browser version is xmlrpc.js in the client folder.
+The core file for the browser version is <a href="https://github.com/scripting/xml-rpc/blob/master/client/xmlrpc.js">xmlrpc.js</a> in the client folder.

+It uses routines in several of my libraries:

+utils.js -- stringMid, stringNthField, filledString, encodeXml,

+xml.js -- xmlGetAddress,

+It also uses jQuery.